0xMalek/iso27001-saas-case-study/README.md

 **Asset:** A04, identity and entitlement records, controls access to A01, customer ticket data.

 **Risk:** R01 describes a departed employee retaining access.
-Its baseline rating is 4 Ã— 4 = 16, High, based on a missed leaver record and the impact of ticket exposure.
+Its baseline rating is 4 * 4 = 16, High, based on a missed leaver record and the impact of ticket exposure.

 **Treatment:** T01 proposes leaver reconciliation, recorded revocation, and repeat-cycle testing.
 The Head of Support owns it, due 2026-09-21.